dynodict/dynodict-android/README.md

    ```

 This task will download metadata from *metadata_url* and will generate Kotlin file Strings.kt
-with Kotlin placeholders as well as json/yaml buckets
+with Kotlin placeholders as well as json/yaml buckets.

 3. Enjoy!

 ### Task customization

-For :downloadStrings there are few mandatory parameters which need to be passed:
+For :downloadStrings there is only one mandatory parameters which need to be passed:

-*--package* -
+_--url_ - Url where to get the data from.

+There are some _optional_ parameters which can be used:

+_--package_ - package which should be used to place Kotlin files.
+It is also
+used to set package at the top of the file.
+Default is evaluated based on the first non-single
+folder

+_--source_ - location where generated Kotlin file should be placed to.
+Default src/main/java

+_--assets_ - location of the assets folder where default .json files are placed to